madetech/blog/posts/alpine-stack-size.md

 Ultimately this is a temporary fix, as any recursive logic could be a source of errors in production.
 This should be solved at the Ruby language level.

-## Design problems
+## The whiff of a larger design smell

 This is a Liskov-substitution principle violation.

 *Liskov substituion principle??
 That's an object-oriented principle?
-How does libc relate to Objects?*
+How does a stack overflow error caused by libc relate to Objects?*

 The dependency of what libc implementation is used is controlled by the Linux distribution (the caller of your Ruby application).
+This means the dependency is inverted, and we are looking at an object-oriented design.

-If you consider `musl-libc` and `glibc` as implementing an interface called `libc`, then you will notice that they must also be Liskov-compatible.
+If you consider `musl-libc` and `glibc` as implementing an interface called `libc`, then you will notice that they must also be Liskov-compatible to ensure smooth operation.

-The imperfection is that their public APIs are slightly different, possibly by mistake, or probably by choice.
+The imperfection here is that their public APIs are slightly different, possibly by mistake, or probably by choice.

-The impact is that the Ruby codebase must be aware of what version of libc it is running against in order to provide a Liskov-compliant programming language.
+The impact is that the Ruby codebase must be aware of what version of libc it is running against in order to provide a stable programming language to us Ruby developers.

-This is undesirable, as it creates a reverse dependency on musl-libc, which increases the total cost of maintaining Ruby (if musl changes, so must Ruby).
+This is undesirable to the Ruby language developers, as it creates a reverse dependency on musl-libc, which increases the total cost of maintaining Ruby (if musl changes, so must Ruby).

+Ideally, the community that maintain libc implementations need to work together to expose the same behaviour (and agree on what this behaviour looks like).

+In reality, it is very difficult to achieve this.
+In practical terms, musl-libc has proven to be a very good replacement for glibc, and certainly provides a desirable disk-size footprint.

+As software engineers, choosing Alpine over a fatter base image requires consideration of the functional differences that musl-libc has compared to glibc.
+It is very likely that you will encounter issues, and when you do it is time saving to know where to look first.